-For several decades, the London Interbank Offered Rate (LIBOR), regulated by the United Kingdom's Financial Conduct Authority (FCA), has been the benchmark reference rate at which major banks will lend to one another for short-term loans.
-Following the 2008 financial crisis, a decision was made to transition away from LIBOR toward a replacement reference rate more closely based on U.S. Treasury market transactions.
-The ARRC has identified the Secured Overnight Financing Rate (SOFR) as the rate that represents the best practice for use in loans, certain new U.S. dollar derivatives, and other financial contracts.
-The ARRC's recommendation is based in part on remediating the volatility and unreliability of LIBOR where \$500 million of underlying inter-bank transactions support the interest rate settings on \$200 trillion of loans and other financial instruments.
-This orders-of-magnitude difference becomes even more unbalanced for LIBOR and other credit-sensitive rates during times of financial market stress when transaction volumes shrink while rates spike up, causing a spiral of increasing unreliability for those rates.
+As you well know, the ARRC has identified the Secured Overnight Financing Rate (SOFR) as the rate that represents the best practice for use in loans, certain new U.S. dollar derivatives, and other financial contracts.
+The ARRC's recommendation is based in part on remediating the volatility and unreliability of U.S. dollar LIBOR where \$500 million of underlying inter-bank transactions, from only 16 panel banks of which just 3 are based in the U.S., support the interest rate settings on \$200 trillion of loans and other financial instruments.
+This orders-of-magnitude difference becomes even more unbalanced for LIBOR and other credit-sensitive rates during times of financial market stress when transaction volumes shrink while rates spike up, causing a spiral of increasing unreliability for those rates as we saw in 2008 and again most recently in March 2020.